gsstudios/Guideline/pages/02.server/08.raspberry-pi/02.howto/03.step-3/docs.md

 Set up your Pi.
 [Raspberrypi.org](https://www.raspberrypi.org/learning/hardware-guide/quickstart/) (You can skip 2,3 and 4 but connect your external hard drive)

 How to connect your Raspberry Pi?
-The commands are written in the .pdf file.
+The commands are written in the .md file.
 You’ll only need a running terminal.

 * Linux – Search your apps for your terminal
 * Mac – Search your apps for your terminal